-If an application needs to be referred to the DRP, a fee of $2,500 is applicable for a full panel review, or a fee of $500 is applicable for a one member review.
-Applicants are encouraged to consult with the panel during the early planning phase of their proposal, prior to lodgement of a development application.
+If an application requires review by the Design Review Panel (DRP), a fee of $2,500 is applicable for a full panel review, or a fee of $500 is applicable for a one member review.
+Applicants are encouraged to consult with the panel at the conceptual stage of plan development, and prior to lodgement of a development application.
 Applications not capable of approval under the Local Planning Scheme will not be referred to the DRP.

 To submit an application for referral to the DRP, please refer to the process outlined in the Proponents Guide to the City's Design Review Panel.
 Should you require further information in relation to the City's Design Review Panel, please contact the City's Development Approvals on (08) 9272 0622 or via firstname.lastname@example.org to make the necessary arrangements.

 In preparation for referral to the Design Review Panel, an applicant should prepare a Powerpoint presentation detailing the project background and outlining how the proposal addresses the design principles of State Planning Policy 7, which are summarised as follows: